mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-4_AJAX-request-with-JQuery.md

 <script src="js/joke.js"></script>
 ```

-With these lines, we now allow the page to work with our script.
+With these lines, we allow the page to work with our script.
 It's time to make the script.

 The script must be an AJAX request and for that we can use the JQuery library.
-The aim of this script is to call the container at the `/api/joke/` path to get a joke and use them to update a DOM element on the web page.
+The aim of this script is to call the container at the `/api/joke/` path to get a joke and use it to update a DOM element on the web page.
 For this, we use the AJAX request with the AJAX variable `$` and the function `getJSON` that can get the JSON send by the joke generator (step 2).
 After that we update the text on the web page with this line `$('#joke').text(jokeText);`.
 Finally, we will call this function every six second so we use the `setInterval` function.

 ```javascript
 // Script used to print joke on the main page of our site